 Movies Filmed in Madison County, North Carolina

-Some of the earlier movies filmed here were because southern Appalachia has evoked visions of moonshine stills and backwoods inhabitants.
-But, the truth is that nearby Asheville and other areas in western North Carolina have the perfect backdrop for the beauty of the mountains.
+Some of the earlier movies were filmed here because Southern Appalachia had evoked visions of moonshine stills and backwoods inhabitants.
+But, the truth is that nearby Asheville and other areas in Western North Carolina have the perfect backdrop for the beauty of the mountains.
 Most recently, the setting for the woods outside District 12 was used for The Hunger Games.
 Once filmmakers discovered the unique settings in the small towns and the rural roads, the friendly residents were just an added plus to those who chose our area to make their movies.
 One of the most memorable movies that cast a few of our local residents was filmed just over the county line–Songcatcher.
 If there is a film that captures Madison County’s cultural heritage, that movie would be it.
 As the locals say, there’s a fiddler or ballad singer in almost every “holler” here.
 Another movie dear to the hearts of the local residents is a small film–Mutzmag: An Appalachian Folktale.
 Filmed almost exclusively in the county, the film was part of a series “From the Brothers Grimm” designed to Americanize the tales and reset them in Appalachia.
 The cast includes several residents in the starring roles.
 For the stories behind the movie, go to the Mutzmag page.

 Trapper County War (1989)